Qualcomm faces prospect of record antitrust fines in China

 Qualcomm is no stranger to substantial fines.

-In 2009, South Korea's Fair Trade Commission fined the company 273 billion won, the agency's biggest ever penalty against a single company, for abusing its dominant position in CDMA modem chips which were then used in handsets made by Samsung Electronics and LG Electronics.
+In 2009, South Korea's Fair Trade Commission fined the company 273 billion won ($252 million), the agency's biggest ever penalty against a single company, for abusing its dominant position in CDMA modem chips which were then used in handsets made by Samsung Electronics and LG Electronics.

 Falling afoul of Chinese regulators would be painful for Qualcomm, which saw revenues in China more than double over the last two years.
 Revenues, which include domestic sales as well as licenses for devices assembled in China and then exported, rose to $12.3 billion in 2013 from $4.7 billion in 2011.